Review of Samsung Galaxy Tab S6: the most “charged” tablet on Android

 • lack of a 3.5 mm headphone jack;

-• You already have a tablet for video, web surfing and social services. networks, but you don’t need more.
+• You already have a tablet for video, web surfing and social media. networks, and you don’t need more.

 Samsung Galaxy Tab S6